Ultra-fast Hong-Ou-Mandel interferometry via temporal filtering: Temporal filtering

-{\bf Temporal filter.} We show that the above trade off can be circumvented by introducing the temporal filters.
+We describe the role of the temporal filtering on the spectral purity.
 We consider the 2D Fourier transformation of Eq.~(\ref{eq:pump}) as

 where $\delta(t-t')$ is Dirac delta function.
 This joint temporal amplitude~(JTA) consists of a pulse train whose time interval is $2\pi/\Delta$, envelope variance is $1/\sigma_p^2$ and the variance of the each pulse is $1/\gamma_p^2$.
 We extract a single pulse by introducing the temporal filter $G_{s/i}(t)$ for the signal/idler photon with a width of $\tau_{s/i}$ as shown in Fig.~\ref{fig:timefilter}(a).
 The JTA after the temporal filters is represented by $G_s(t)G_i(t')\mathcal{F}[\Phi(\omega,\omega')]$.
-This operation can be realised by employing narrow detection time windows using detectors with high temporal resolutions.
+This operation can be realized by employing narrow detection time windows using detectors with high timing resolutions.
 Performing inverse 2D Fourier transformation, we obtain the JSA after the temporal filters in angular frequency domain as

 where $*$ denotes the 2D convolution.
 The interesting property of Eq.~(\ref{eq:JSA}) is that the width of the each tooth is broadened by the temporal filters as shown in Fig.~\ref{fig:timefilter}(b).
 It is because the width of the each tooth is determined by the inverse of the envelope width in time domain.
 Thus the temporal filter blurs the comb structure in the pump spectrum and eliminates the correlation of the daughter photons in angular frequency domain.
 Finally, by tailoring the envelope of the JSA using the frequency filters or the GVM technique, a frequency-uncorrelated pure HSP is obtained.
-The important condition for the temporal filters is that the width of the temporal filter should be smaller than the inverse of the mode spacing as $\tau_{s/i} \ll 2\pi/\Delta$.

-In the previous HOM experiments using independent HSPs generated by pulse-pumped SPDC, the detection time windows have been set such that their widths are much larger than the coherence time of the photons.
-Typically, the coherence time of the frequency-filtered SPDC photons are several ps, and the widths of the detection windows~($\tau_{s/i}$) have been set to a few ns.
-When a standard mode-locked laser is used as a pump, the condition $\tau_{s/i} \ll 2\pi/\Delta$ is naturally satisfied, since the typical pump repetition rate is around $f=100$\,MHz which corresponds to $2\pi/\Delta=1/f=$10\,ns.
-However, when one increases the pump repetition rate, narrow temporal filtering is necessary to retain the purity of the HSP.
-For example, when the pump repetition rate is increased to 10\,GHz, the temporal filters should be narrower than 100\,ps.
-Notably, our model can quantitatively analyse the influence of the pump repetition rate and the temporal filtering on the spectral purity of the JSA.
+The comb structure is negligible when the width of the temporal filter is smaller than the inverse of the mode spacing as $\tau_{s/i} \ll 2\pi/\Delta$.
+Notably, our model can quantitatively analyze the influence of the pump repetition rate and the temporal filtering on the spectral purity of the JSA.